ucsb-cs48-s20/project-s0-t1-budget/README.md

 ### Deploying

 To deploy this app, you will need [zeit.co account](https://zeit.co/signup).
-You'll also need to install the `now` cli via `npm i -g now`.
+Just a reminder: you need to install the `now` cli via `npm i -g now`.
 Run `now login` (in this directory) to login to your account.

 To copy secrets to your new account, run `./uploadSecrets.sh`.
 You will need to run this command any time your secrets change.